9 IAM Best Practices That You Should Follow to Secure Your Enterprise (Infographic)

 Passwords should be easy to remember and difficult to guess or crack.

-For password creation, enterprises should follow the guidelines that are recommended by NIST, like…
+For password creation, organizations should follow the guidelines that are recommended by NIST, like…

 - Password’s length should be 8 to 64 characters long